AnonymusDeveloper2019/PastBuilds/README.md

 ## Introduction

-We will build the projects in all the versions that repository provides to check the status of the project and analyze the cases in which it is not possible to carry out the build.
+We will build the projects in all the versions that repository provides to check the status of the project and analyze the cases in which it is not possible to carry out the construction.
 The proyects selected for this experiment are the following:

 | Identifier       	| Project             	| # of commits 	|
 |------------------	|---------------------	|--------------	|